A visit to Fota Island Wildlife Park is arguably one of the best things to do in Cork with kids.

 Fota Wildlife Park hotel

-Fota Island has its own hotel and lodges—the perfect getaway any time of the year.
+Fota Island is home to one of the best hotels in Cork, and it makes the perfect getaway any time of the year.
 The five star luxury makes this destination a special treat.

 The hotel has more than 100 splendid rooms available in classic or deluxe, many of which come with a private balcony.
 You can also choose rooms with interconnected doors for families.